Lateral with Tom Scott

 Hank Green, Ceri Riley and Daniel Peake face questions about fake facts, ridiculous roads and wrongful words.

 HOST: Tom Scott.
 QUESTION PRODUCER: David Bodycombe.
 EDITED BY: Julie Hassett at The Podcast Studios, Dublin.
-MUSIC: Karl-Ola Kjellholm ('Private Detective'/'Agrumes', courtesy of epidemicsound.com).
+MUSIC: Karl-Ola Kjellholm ('Private Detective'/'Agrumes') and Josef Bel Habib ('Next to Our House'), courtesy of epidemicsound.com.
 ADDITIONAL QUESTIONS: Cherimoya, Alex, Chris Schulz.
 FORMAT: Pad 26 Limited/Labyrinth Games Ltd. EXECUTIVE PRODUCERS: David Bodycombe and Tom Scott.

 Transcript